BlueR00K/Note_Book_PY/OOP/property_setter_getter.md

 # Property, Setter, and Getter in Python Classes

+### Syllabus

+1. Introduction to Properties
+2. What is a Property?
+(Definition, Motivation, Real-World Analogy)
+3. Why Use Properties Instead of Public Attributes?
+4. The `property` Decorator: Syntax and Usage
+5. Defining Getter, Setter, and Deleter Methods
+6. Read-Only and Write-Only Properties
+7. Validation and Computed Properties
+8. Best Practices for Encapsulation
+9. Common Pitfalls and Anti-Patterns
+10. Advanced/Practical Examples
+11. Summary

+---

-## 1. Introduction and Syllabus
+## 1. Introduction to Properties

 Python provides a powerful and Pythonic way to manage attribute access and encapsulation using the `property` decorator, along with setter and getter methods.
 This approach allows you to control how attributes are accessed, validated, or computed, while maintaining a clean and intuitive interface for users of your classes.

-### Syllabus

-- What is a property? (definition, motivation, and real-world analogy)
-- Why use properties instead of public attributes?
-- The `property` decorator: syntax and usage
-- Defining getter, setter, and deleter methods
-- Read-only and write-only properties
-- Validation and computed properties
-- Best practices for encapsulation
-- Common pitfalls and anti-patterns
-- Real-world examples and advanced usage

 ---

 ## 2. What is a Property?
+(Definition, Motivation, Real-World Analogy)

 A property is a special kind of attribute in Python that allows you to define methods for getting, setting, or deleting a value, while still using attribute access syntax (`obj.attr`).